yazansedih/yazansedih/README.md

 ## 🚀 About Me

-I'm a passionate **Backend Developer** and **Machine Learning Engineer** who loves solving real-world problems with code.
+I'm a passionate **Backend Developer** and **AI Engineer** who loves solving real-world problems with code.
 I build robust APIs, data-driven systems, and scalable backend services.

 - 🔭 Currently working on backend systems using **.NET**, and **MySQL**.
 - 📊 Interested in **AI**, **ML**, and data-centric applications.